hurricanemark/SHA-1-Password-Cracker/README.md

 # SHA-1 Password Cracker

 hashlib.sha1 and hashlib.md5 are inherently weak.
-In fact, hackers has compiled lists of frequently guessed passwords called the Rainbow Tables.
+In fact, hackers have compiled several lists of frequently guessed passwords called the (Rainbow Tables)[http://project-rainbowcrack.com/table.htm].
 One can convert each of these passwords into hash.sha1 and use it to compare with the hash objects stored in password database.
 Often with surprisingly high match rate.

 ## How to hack a passord